jimmyshah83/azure-k8s-spring-demo/README.md

    -g <Resource Group name> -l eastus --sku Standard_LRS`
 3. Create storage account container `az storage container create -n <storage account container name> --account-name <storage account name>`

-#### Terraform Resources
+#### Terraform Resourceschanging
-<u>Terraform</u>: Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+<u>Terraform</u>: Terraform is a tool for building, , and versioning infrastructure safely and efficiently.
 Terraform has a [registry](https://registry.terraform.io/) that provides plugins that implement the resource types required to maintain the Azure infrastructure.
 We create the container registry and kubernetes cluster via below plugins provided by terraform registry: